InteropIO/finsemble-bloomberg/docs_src/README.md

     |           BloombergBridgePreload.ts - Preload script that adds the client to `FSBL.Clients`
     |
     └───components
+    |   └───bbgHelpers               - The Toolbar and User Preferences code
     |   └───Bloomberg Bridge         - Configs for launching the Bloomberg Bridge
     |   └───Bloomberg Terminal       - Example config for launching the Bloomberg terminal
     |   └───SecurityFinder           - Security lookup example, demonstrating a realistic use-case